 How to get to the Relleu Dam walkway

 Drive up to Relleu from La Vila Joiosa on the CV-770 and then CV-775.
-As you reach the village, don’t go through the centre, but bear left at the roundabout, following the ‘circumval.lació’ sign.
+As you reach the village, don’t go through the centre, but bear left at the roundabout at the village entrance, following the ‘circumval.lació’ sign.
 Then turn left where you see the sign ‘Vinyes, Margelets, Ripalmes’.

 Follow the road (Cam Amadorio) downhill for 3 kilometres and you’ll see a tourist information board marking the start of the walk.